 - The more that a college can do to lower costs for students and their families, the more diverse its student body can be.

-The ten Colleges That Change Lives that I have visited do well on these three counts.
-But other colleges are equally deserving.
 If I was to recommend other schools to be Colleges That Change Lives, following Pope’s original guidelines, I would consider schools that:

 - Enroll no more than 2,500 undergraduates